 |

-Cost for the EKG Technician program is $820.00, and covers the cost of the book, lab supplies, study guide and NHA practice tests.
+Cost for the EKG Technician course is $820.00, and covers the cost of the book, lab supplies, study guide and NHA practice tests.
 There’s also a $25 non-refundable application fee and a 2.3% processing charge that applies to every transaction.

 Payment must be paid in full before the first day of class.
 Students may qualify for the Kansas Workforce, or MO Full Employment Council (FEC) financial assistance program.